 Note: the sugar levels in the images are for illustrative purposes only.
 The actual sugar level to be indicated on the mark should correspond to the sugar content of each beverage.

 To facilitate implementation of the measures, all Nutri-Grade beverages are also required to be provided with its nutrition information, specifying the energy value, the amounts of protein, carbohydrate, total sugar, fat and saturated fat in the Nutri-Grade beverages.
 Additional declaration of other nutrients (e.g. lactose/galactose) is also allowed.
 Only lactose or galactose declared on the NIP would be subtracted from the amount of total sugar for the purpose of Nutri-Grade grading.
 Where lactose and galactose are not declared on the NIP, their respective amounts are taken as zero.

 Companies are responsible to ensure that the Nutri-Grade mark (if required) and NIP are applied to their products in accordance to the regulations.
 The images for the Nutri-Grade mark can be downloaded in the “Resources” section below.
 Companies will not be required to register any product artwork or submit any test result prior to applying the Nutri-Grade mark.
 Post-market surveillance will be conducted by the relevant authorities to ensure that the regulations are complied with.

 Advertisements of Nutri-Grade beverages graded "D", are prohibited across all media platforms (e.g. broadcast, print, out-of-home, on-ground, online) except for advertisements of pre-packaged beverages at point-of-sale (POS) platforms within variety shops (e.g., supermarkets, convenience stores).
-POS advertisements for Nutri-Grade beverages graded "D" are permitted (e.g. shelf talkers, promotional signage at supermarkets, tasting booths, pop-ups at e-commerce sites), but these materials must display the beverage’s Nutri-Grade mark clearly.
+POS advertisements for Nutri-Grade beverages graded "D" are permitted (e.g. promotional signage at supermarkets), but these materials must display the beverage’s Nutri-Grade mark clearly.